 Autistic Spectrum Condition (ASC) and Attention Deficit Hyperactivity Disorder (ADHD) are medical diagnosis and require an assessment by a psychiatrist.

 The best route is to ask your GP to refer you to a psychiatrist who assesses ASC or ADHD, although some private psychiatrists may accept a self-referral.
 Some psychologists assess for ADHD although they cannot prescribe medication.

 It is difficult in Plymouth to have an assessment on the NHS.
 There is an assessment centre in Exeter for those people who fall under Devon NHS but the waiting list can be very long.

 It may be that you decide to go privately.
-Below are contact details of private psychiatrists who assess for ADHD.
-The cost starts at around £300 and you should check this before attending any appointment.
+Below are contact details of private psychiatrists who assess for ASC and ADHD.
+The cost starts at around £350 and you should check this before attending any appointment.
 There may also be a charge for a follow-on appointment.
-Please make an appointment to see a Disbailty Advisor if you are a student at the University of Plymouth and want further information.

 Venue: Devonport Road, Plymouth